jcmkk3/opossom/experiment_01/README.md

-# opossom
+# opossum

-opossom is an experimental API for data analysis.
+opossum is an experimental API for data analysis.
 It is built on top of the very capable pandas library and is focused on API design ideas.
 It is very much a proof-of-concept and is not meant for use beyond general curiosity.

 There are three different design ideas and each could be used on their own or replaced with a compatible design.